 Frances (Fran) Jones is the person responsible for the Library: Contact us

 The library offers books in English for all age groups, reference books and some periodicals.
-French-books are available for children at all times.
+French books are available for children.

 The library is a member of Réseau Biblio Laurentides.
 The interlibrary loan service is also available and provides access to over 500,000 books, of which over 90% are in French.
 Members wishing to obtain French books can use it for free.

 The Laurentian Library Network also offers online access to digital book, audio books s and resources (English and French), magazines, language courses and office automation software, encyclopedias, as well as career and employment resources.
 To access these online resources, you must be a member of the library and get your personal identification number (PIN).
 For additional information, please contact the library.